Internet urban legend warns of a criminal ploy to disable women's vehicles by pouring sugar water in their gas tanks. Does this trick really work?

 I just wanted to let you all know of something that happened to me today in the Target parking lot. be aware of this and let everyone you know aware so this does not happen to anyone else.
 I was at Target today to return something which only took a couple of minutes. when I pulled into the parking lot a man in a car pulled in a couple spaces down from me. he started to go into the store about the same time as I did, then turned back around and went back to his car.
 I went into Target returned my items and walked back out to get into my car. when I walked out, he was walking away from my car carrying a small gas can.
 I noticed there was fluid on the side of my car and a puddle beside it.
 I got into my car not sure of what happened, wrote down his license plate # and left.
 He followed me out of the parking lot and onto 169.
 I was only able to drive about a half a mile and my car started acting funny.
 It died on me as I was driving and I was able to pull into an area business along the highway.
 I just sat in my car and called the police.
 The man drove by three times as I waited.
 The police who came took a report and said that he had poured sugar water into my gas tank which is what made my car stall.
 It was a great way to get a woman by herself to be stranded on the streets.
 Luckily for me I was able to stop where there were people around.
 The police know where the car came from and are working on this now.
 Not sure what will happen but my car is now in the shop not running, but it could have been much worse for me.
 Just be aware that this is happening and always be aware of your surroundings.
 It certainly scared me and I am grateful that nothing else happened.

-Comments: Though it's not completely outside the realm of possibility, the incident described above rings unlikely given the haphazard nature of the ploy involved.
+Analysis: While it's not 100 percent beyond the realm of possibility, the incident described above seems unlikely to have happened given the haphazard nature of the ploy involved.

 The same would hold true if the foreign substance was a sugar-water mixture.
 Dissolved in water, the sugar's effect would be negligible, so it's essentially no different than pouring plain H2O in the gas tank.